PiotrZycki/ComputerGraphics/README.md

 # ComputerGraphics
-Visualizing terrain model in .obj format.
+Visualizing terrain model from .obj file.

 The program allows to view model in 4 different modes in trangular or quad mesh.